tomassirio/ListBot/contributing/CONTRIBUTING.md

 5. Edit and test the changes on your development machine.

+6. Commit your work to your issue branch as needed.

-6. Merge the upstream master branch (and fix any conflicts)
+7. Merge the upstream master branch (and fix any conflicts)

     ```
     $ git fetch upstream